FraunhoferIVI/helyos-documentation/docs/source/1-the-helyos-framework/data-formats.rst

 Agent data format
 -----------------
-The agent data is saved in the database and can be updated by the helyOS Dashboard, or user interface, or by the own agent via RabbitMQ
+The agent data is saved in the database and can be updated via the helyOS Dashboard, or user interface, or by the agent itself via RabbitMQ

 - **Agent Fields**